 Where to Retire in Boca Raton and Home Prices

 Retirees who want to live near the water – either the beach or the intercoastal - will love living in Boca Raton.
 Or you can choose to live in one of the many gated communities in the town or surrounding area.
 Boca Raton offers apartments near the ocean as well as single family homes.
-The median home value in late 2018 was $338,400 according to Zillow.
+The median home value in early 2021 was $365,467 according to Zillow.
 However, there are still many properties near the ocean selling for much more.

 What is special about Boca Raton